MarciaPoel/NMCP_AI_2020/syllabus/course_outline.md

 ### Grading of Discussion format

-Grades will be based on the intellectual content of the joint presentation, and its delivery (75%).
-Another 25% of your grade will be based on your participation in discussions based on other students' presentations.
+Grades will be based on the intellectual content of the joint presentation, and its delivery.
+You will be asked to review 5 other presentations, and grade them according to the rubric listed on Canvas.

 ### List of podcast episodes to choose from